 - 17.1 Respondent, Irving Oil Limited ("Irving Oil") is a corporation incorporated pursuant to the laws of New Brunswick with its head office located in St. John, New Brunswick.
-At all material times, Irving Oil either directly or indirectly through an agent or subsidiary purchased and had a proprietary or equitable interest in and control of the shale liquids, sometimes referred to as "shale oil" or "crude oil" (the "Shale Liquids") that were in the process of being shipped by MMAR from New Town, North Dakota to Irving Oil's refinery in St. John, New Brunswick on July 6, 2013 via the train that derailed in Lac Mégantic on July 6, 2013, as described herein ("the Train"); - 17.2 Respondent, Irving Oil Company, Limited ("Irving Oil Co.") is a corporation incorporated pursuant to the laws of New Brunswick with its head office located in St. John, New Brunswick.
-At all material times, Irving Oil Co. either directly or indirectly through an agent or subsidiary purchased and/or owned the Shale Liquids that were in the process of being shipped by MMAR from New Town, North Dakota to Irving Oil's refinery in St. John, New Brunswick on July 6, 2013 on the Train.
-Irving Oil Co. directly or indirectly, through an agent or subsidiary, contracted with MMAR for the shipment of the Shale Liquids and was responsible for the decision to use and/or was aware of the use of the United States Department of Transportation ("DOT")-111 tankers ("the Tankers") to ship the Shale Liquids.
-Irving Oil Co. is not a distinct corporate entity performing autonomous business activities, but is instead an entity wholly dominated and controlled by its ultimate parent company, Irving Oil, the whole as appears more fully from a copy of an extract from the Registraire des enterprise, produced herein as Exhibit R-1C; - 17.3 Respondent, Irving Oil Operations General Partner Limited ("Irving Oil GPL") is a corporation incorporated pursuant to the laws of New Brunswick with its head office located in St. John, New Brunswick.
-At all material times, Irving Oil GPL either directly or indirectly through an agent or subsidiary purchased and/or owned the Shale Liquids that were in the process of being shipped by MMAR from New Town, North Dakota to Irving Oil's refinery in St. John, New Brunswick on July 6, 2013 on the Train.
-Irving Oil GPL directly or indirectly, through an agent or subsidiary, contracted with MMAR for the shipment of the Shale Liquids on the Train and was responsible for the decision to use and/or was aware of the use of the Tankers to ship the Shale Liquids.
-Irving Oil GPL is not a distinct corporate entity performing autonomous business activities, but is instead
+At all material times, Irving Oil either directly or indirectly through an agent or subsidiary was the importer of, or caused to be "imported", or purchased and had a proprietary or equitable interest in and control of the shale liquids, sometimes referred to as "shale oil" or "crude oil" (the "Shale Liquids") that were in the process of being shipped by MMAR from New Town, North Dakota to Irving Oil's refinery in St. John, New Brunswick on July 6, 2013 via the train that derailed in Lac Mégantic on July 6, 2013, as described herein ("the Train"); - 17.2 Respondent, Irving Oil Company, Limited ("Irving Oil Co.") is a corporation incorporated pursuant to the laws of New Brunswick with its head office located in St. John, New Brunswick.
+At all material times, Irving Oil Co. either directly or indirectly through an agent or subsidiary was the importer of, or caused to be "imported", or purchased and/or owned the Shale Liquids that were in the process of being shipped by MMAR from New Town, North Dakota to Irving Oil's refinery in St. John, New Brunswick on July 6, 2013 on the Train.
+Irving Oil Co. directly or indirectly, through an agent or subsidiary, contracted with the World Fuel Respondents, Canadian Pacific Railway and/or MMA Canada or MMAR shipments of the Shale Liquids, including the shipment of the Shale Liquids in question on July 6, 2013 and, was wholly responsible for all labelling of the Hazardous Goods and for the decision to use and/or was aware of the use of, the Tankers to ship the Shale Liquids on the Train and the decision of CP and or World Fuel to use MMA and MMA Canada's railway line.
+Irving Oil Co. was responsible for the decision to use and/or was aware of the use of the United States Department of Transportation ("DOT")-111 tankers ("the Tankers") to ship the Shale Liquids.
+Irving Oil Co. is not a distinct corporate entity performing autonomous business activities, but is instead an entity wholly dominated and controlled by its ultimate parent company, Irving Oil, the whole as appears more fully from a copy of an extract from the Registraire des enterprise, produced herein as Exhibit R-1C: - 17.3 Respondent, Irving Oil Operations General Partner Limited ("Irving Oil GPL") is a corporation incorporated pursuant to the laws of New Brunswick with its head office located in St. John, New Brunswick.
+At all material times, Irving Oil GPL either directly or indirectly through an agent or subsidiary was the importer of, or caused to be "imported", or purchased and/or owned the Shale Liquids that were in the process of being shipped by MMAR from New Town, North Dakota to Irving Oil's refinery in St. John, New Brunswick on July 6, 2013 on the Train.
+Irving Oil GPL directly or indirectly, through an agent or subsidiary, contracted with the World Fuel